 An important part of cat care is keeping your cat safe and healthy.
 This includes regular check ups with your veterinarian, and having proper cat ID tags in case he gets lost.

-if you let your cat outside.
+Make sure you have a suitable cat collar, and use outdoor cat enclosures if you let your cat outside.
 This will keep your cat safely confined to one area while he plays outdoors.
 If your cat doesn't like wearing collars then you can consider getting him micro chipped, which is a great and affordable way to ensure that your cat can be traced more easily if he goes astray.

 If you like decorating your home with plants, you need to take time to learn about which plants are safe for your cat and which plants are poisonous to cats.